Tismy/Auto1-QA-Challenge/README.md

 **Logging**: It is done using log4j.<br />

-**ReportNG** : Interactive and readable reports for selenium web-driver tests are generated using ReportNG
+**ReportNG** : Interactive and readable reports for selenium web-driver tests are generated using ReportNG<br />

 ##  Running the tests - command line mode
 Go to your project directory from terminal and hit following commands<br />
 mvn test

 ## Running the tests - from IDE
  run BDDRunner JUnit file <br />